 A subpoena is a court order directing you to be present at the time and place stated.
 Once you are served with a subpoena, you are obligated to appear.
 Failure to appear may be understood as contempt of court by the judge, and may result in dismissal of the criminal charges, so it is very important that you inform your prosecutor if you cannot appear as directed.
-Indiana law makes no provision for reimbursement of expenses to state or local government employees for court appearances at a criminal trial.
+Indiana law makes no provision for reimbursement of expenses other than mileage to witnesses for court appearances at a criminal trial.
+If this creates a hardship, the Victim/Witness Assistance Program of the Prosecuting Attorney will make every effort to help you.